 Ahmed Bouanani, Morocco, 1971, 24 min

-Mémoire 14 is an anticolonial essay film by the Moroccan filmmaker, writer and poet Ahmed Bouanani (1938-2011), based on his 1967 poem of the same name.
-Constructed from repurposed archive footage from the Moroccan Cinema Center, the film is an account of the French Protectorate in Morocco as seen through the eyes of those living under colonial rule.
-Bouanani was prevented from making the film as he had intended and suffered heavy censorship from the Moroccan authorities.
+Mémoire 14 is an anti-colonial essay film by the Moroccan filmmaker, writer and poet Ahmed Bouanani (1938-2011), based on his 1967 poem of the same name.
+Constructed from repurposed archive footage from the Moroccan Cinema Centre, the film is an account of the French Protectorate in Morocco as seen through the eyes of those living under colonial rule.
+Bouanani was prevented from making the film as he had intended, suffering heavy censorship from the Moroccan authorities.

 La Zerda and the Songs of Forgetting